wazuh/wazuh-documentation/source/installation-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 Upgrading Elastic Stack from 6.7 to 7.x
 =======================================

-With Elastic 7, we changed the architecture of our integration.
-Logstash is now an optional component, the new configuration for Filebeat sends the events directly to Elasticsearch, however, you can still keep Logstash installed if your use case needs it.
-In addition, Elasticsearch 7 has its own
-Java within the package so unless you decide to use Logstash, feel free to remove Java as a required component for Wazuh and Elasticsearch.
+Coming new in version Elastic 7.x, there is an architecture change introduced in Wazuh Stack.
+Logstash is no longer required, Filebeat will send the events directly to Elasticsearch server.
+In addition, Elasticsearch 7 has Java embedded, so unless you decide to use Logstash, Java is not longer required.

 Prepare the Elastic Stack
 -------------------------